RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **Note**: *render group* is required only for Ubuntu v20.04.
 For all other ROCm supported operating systems, continue to use *video group*.

-* For ROCm v3.7 and future releases,the *clinfo* path is changed to */opt/rocm/opencl/bin/clinfo*.
+* For ROCm v3.7 and future releases,the *clinfo* path is changed to - */opt/rocm/opencl/bin/clinfo*.

-* For ROCm v3.5 and older releases, the *clinfo* path remains */opt/rocm/opencl/bin/x86_64/clinfo*.
+* For ROCm v3.5 and older releases, the *clinfo* path remains unchanged - */opt/rocm/opencl/bin/x86_64/clinfo*.